CruGlobal/godtools-swift/README.md

 - Should have a single exposed method (public, internal) that takes zero or more inputs and produces a single output that is an AnyPublisher.
 - UseCases can have private methods, however, as we move to dependency inversion I think private methods will become less and less.
 - Inputs should not be publisher types.
 Instead the ViewModel should react to changes which then triggers the UseCase.
 - Should not reference or depend on other UseCases.
-This particular situation would occur if a UseCase needed the result of the referenced UseCase.
-Instead, the result should be injected when envoking the UseCase from the ViewModel.
+Should only depend on interfaces.
+There may be situations where a UseCase_A requires the result of a UseCase_B in order to complete UseCase_A.
+In these situations the ViewModel should reference both UseCase_A and UseCase_B and inject the result of UseCase_B into UseCase_A.
 - Should depend only on interfaces.
 Most of the time we depend on some type of Repository Interface where a Repository is simply a data storage and data access.
 - Would prefer that UseCases return a non Swift type and instead some type of DomainModel that encapsulates attributes related to the business requirements.